sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-260/assignment-1.md

 - a how-to article on your favourite hobby;
 - a review of a book/movie/article/hiking trail;
 - an About page for a hypothetical client website;
-- a entry for your coding journal.
+- a entry for your coding journal,
+- etc, etc.

 The content should make sense and be of potential value to the (hypothetical) reader.

 ---

 ## Instructions and Rubric
-1. Write at least 150 words (to a maximum of 300 words) on your topic;
+1. Write at least 200 words on your topic;
 2. Use valid HTML and CSS to make a column of [flow content](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#flow_content);
 3. Place your content in a validated HTML file named `index.html` (CSS may be embedded in a `style` element in the `head` of `index.html`).